sagecodes/intro-machine-learning/README.md

 ## Setting up your computer
 * A web browser to see what we're working on as others see it (Recommend Google Chrome: [chrome.google.com] (http://chrome.google.com))
-* We will be using Google Colab for this workshop so make a Google accoung if you don't already have one.
+* We will be using Google Colab for this workshop so make a Google account if you don't already have one.
 * Open this github Repo to follow along